Gamma Linolenic Acid: Most Overlooked Healthy Fat (especially for weight loss)Updated: May 01, 2017healthy fats, weight loss

 - Keratosis Pilaris (small, colorless bumps on upper arms or legs)

-- PMS and other menstrual problems like heavy bleeding
+- PMS and other monthly problems like heavy menstrual bleeding

 - Noncancerous breast disease